-The African nation of Angola is a land of extremes.
+RENEE MONTAGNE: The African nation of Angola is a land of extremes.
 It has oil wealth, and it was devastated by war.
 NPR's Ofeibea Quist-Arcton visited the capital, Luanda, and sends us these impressions.

-Traffic here is hellish, with fancy four-wheel drive vehicles stuck for long hours in long, long traffic jams in a city that is beginning to look like a wannabe Manhattan.
+OFEIBEA QUIST: Traffic here is hellish, with fancy four-wheel drive vehicles stuck for long hours in long, long traffic jams in a city that is beginning to look like a wannabe Manhattan.
 Built for half a million or so residents, Luanda is now home to five million.
 Nestling among the elegant pastel-colored Portuguese colonial buildings are skeletons of skyscrapers in a city which resembles one mighty construction site.
 So motorbikes come in very handy, weaving their way through often narrow roads choked with parked and slow-moving cars.

-Ofeibea Quist-Arcton, NPR News, Luanda, Angola.
+QUIST: Ofeibea Quist-Arcton, NPR News, Luanda, Angola.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.